tnordquist/recursion-1/docs/index.md

 layout: default
 ---

-## Summary
+## Introduction

 In computing, _recursion_ is a general approach in which the solution to a problem with a given set of input values is defined in terms of solutions to the same problem with a reduced set of input values, or with input values that are smaller in magnitude.
-By re-invoking with progressively smaller problems, until we reach some specified _stopping condition_, we can then incorporate the solutions to the smaller problems into the solutions to the larger problems.
+By re-invoking with progressively smaller inputs, until we reach some specified _stopping condition_, we can then incorporate the solutions to the smaller problems into the solutions to the larger problems.

 ## Mathematical recurrence